 - Superficial: the damage is found under the skin, meaning it affects the veins.
 There is a low risk of blood clots forming.
 However, it can pose a significant danger to health, depending on the individual patient.

 - Deep: this occurs in the muscles and tissues.
 In this case, the quantity of blood is much greater, so there is more pressure on the blood clots.
-What’s concerning is that they can break off and travel towards the heart, thus blocking the arteries.
-For this reason, deep phlebitis comes with complications like embolisms, requiring immediate medical attention.
+What’s concerning is that they can break off and travel towards the heart, blocking the arteries.
+For this reason, deep phlebitis comes with complications such as embolisms, and requires immediate medical attention.

 Causes of phlebitis

 There are many reasons why someone may develop phlebitis.
 Not all cases are the same, and some people are more prone to it than others.
+Some common causes include:

 Symptoms of phlebitis

-It’s worth mentioning that sometimes phlebitis goes unnoticed and is discovered accidentally.
+It’s worth mentioning that phlebitis sometimes goes unnoticed and is often discovered accidentally.
 However, it’s important to keep a look-out, as some general symptoms can help you to receive an early diagnosis, and avoid any serious complications.

 - Accelerated heart rate

-This small fruit contains an immense quantity of nutrients, as well as properties that dilate the blood vessels like flavonoids, which help treat blood problems.
+This small fruit contains an immense quantity of nutrients.
+It also contains flavonoids, which are vasodilators, and can help to improve blood flow.